Areas of Practice

 Trip also represents his financial services clients in a wide variety of actions (include class actions) in state and federal court and before arbitration panels, which arise from complex commercial transactions and relationships related to their lending, brokerage, and serving activities.
 He has also been involved in a variety of statutory and common law fraud, civil RICO, and civil conspiracy actions venued in New York, Maryland and Florida federal courts.

-Trip regularly appears and tries cases in both federal and state courts.
+In addition to his state bar admissions, Trip is admitted to practice law before the U.S. District Courts for the Eastern District of Pennsylvania, the District of New Jersey and the Southern and Eastern Districts of New York, as well as to the Second Circuit Court of Appeals, the Third Circuit Court of Appeals and the U.S. Supreme Court.
 Because of the nature of his practice, he has been involved in numerous emergent applications for temporary and preliminary injunctions of everything from pending commercial and corporate transactions, copyright and trademark infringement, to the implementation of statutes and regulations, and then the subsequent litigation and trial focused on permanent injunction.